Fergus Ewing hails tourism 'resurgence'

 Tourism spend also rose by 1.7% in the first half, bringing overall expenditure in Scotland between January and June to £1.8bn.

 Domestic holidays continued to prove popular, with the number of staycations increasing by 2%.

-During the second quarter of the year, international visitor numbers were also 2% higher than the same period last year.'Challenging time'
+During the second quarter of the year, international visitor numbers were also 2% higher than the same period last year.